 How to change peace and security institutions and design a more inclusive, sustainable, and equitable future.

 In small groups you will have the opportunity to form connections with the GPW community, exchange experiences, and brainstorm innovative strategies for women’s inclusion in international peace and security.

 Overcoming challenges to Women's Participation in Sustainable Peacebuilding

 Formal resistance and implicit bias by those who hold power in politics, institutions and communities are key obstacles to women’s meaningful participation at all levels of society.
 Do we approach this as a problem to solve or accept that these tensions will persist?

-Using the case study of Afghanistan, participants will analyse the tensions that persist in peacebuilding, particularly around holding power and sharing power.
-We will break out into 3 groups to question our mindsets and theories of change, and share experiences within our community of experts, practitioners and policy makers.
-Collectively, we will identify some concrete steps to overcome resistance and work towards more sustainable peace and gender equality.
-Attendance for this workshop will be limited to 30 people.
-This event is in English.
+Using the case study of Afghanistan, participants analysed the tensions that persist in peacebuilding, particularly around holding power and sharing power.
+We broke out into 3 groups to question our mindsets and theories of change, and share experiences within our community of experts, practitioners and policy makers.
+Collectively, we identified some concrete steps to overcome resistance and work towards more sustainable peace and gender equality.
+Attendance for this workshop was limited to 30 people.
+This event was in English.